hbclm/Vibe-Coding/README.md

 > One platform for all business flows.

-**FlowOne** is a modern, lightweight, fast, and secure CMS platform - designed to replace WordPress with an architecture optimized for the modern era.
+**FlowOne** is a modern, lightweight, fast, and secure CMS platform - designed with an architecture optimized for the modern era.

 ## 📋 Overview